chandupalli/CODSOFT/README.md

-To-Do List Application

-A simple Python-based To-Do List application that helps users manage their daily tasks efficiently.

-Features
+Task 1 - To Do List
+Features:

-Add new tasks
+Add Task
-View all tasks
+View Tasks
-Mark tasks as completed
+Update Task
-Delete tasks
+Delete Task
-Simple and user-friendly interface
-Technologies Used
-Python
+Developed using Python as part of the CodSoft Python Programming Internship.